HEP-FCC/fcc-tutorials/distributed-computing/workflows/01/DiTauKKMCeeDelphesStandAlone.md

 This exercise constist of two steps, the event generation with `KKMCee` and the `Delphes` simulation.

-For the first step we need the `KKMC` DIRAC application which we configure with the process, the number of events, the energy and the nale of the output file.
+For the first step we need the `KKMC` DIRAC application which we configure with the process, the number of events, the energy and the name of the output file.

 The second step consists in running the `DelphesPythia8_EDM4HEP` standalone application with arguments